The first Destiny 2 raid is arguably the activity players were most looking forward to from the sequel.

 This particular section contains spoilers for the layout and progression of the Leviathan Raid, so read the next few paragraphs at your own risk.

 The Leviathan Raid works a little differently compared to other Raids.
 Starting on the 'Embarkment' - or outside of the ship - you must progress into the main Castellum room with Standard Bearers.

-Once you do this encounter, a door will open to the Royal Pools.
-However once that is complete, you must then come back to this first Embarkment area and do the same process on a different door - essentially acting as a hub to each new challenge.
+After you have finished a section, no matter the order that week, you must then come back to this first Embarkment area and do the same process on a different door - essentially acting as a hub to each new challenge.